 Executive Training on Drug Policy

-The Executive Training on Drug Policy was launched during the Polish Presidency of the Pompidou Group in 2010.
+The annual Thematic Training on Drug Policy, which was formally called ‘Executive Training’, was launched during the Polish Presidency of the Pompidou Group in 2010.
 It links policy, research and practice by offering training and further education in support of drug policy management.
-The main aim of the Executive Training is to facilitate know-how and build capacities for more effective policy implementation, management and evaluation of drug control policies and related programmes.
+The main aim of the Training is to facilitate know-how and build capacities for more effective policy implementation, management and evaluation of drug control policies and related programmes.

-The Executive Training is offered to managers from governmental institutions that are responsible for developing and/or implementing drug policies and/or co-ordinating related programme implementation, service delivery and co-operation with stakeholders.
+The Thematic Training is offered to managers from governmental institutions that are responsible for developing and/or implementing drug policies and/or co-ordinating related programme implementation, service delivery and co-operation with stakeholders.
 Applications from representatives of civil society organisations working in various drug-related sectors are particularly encouraged.
 The training course is open to all Pompidou Group and Council of Europe member states.
 Decisions about the participation of interested observer countries are made on a case-by-case basis.

-The Executive Training on Drug Policy has a highly participatory format based on group dynamics where the work is conducted in plenary sessions and working groups combined with on-site visits to selected projects and institutions.
+The Thematic Training on Drug Policy has a highly participatory format based on group dynamics where the work is conducted in plenary sessions and working groups combined with on-site visits to selected projects and institutions.
 The activities are planned and organised by a group of experts in co-operation with the secretariat and the Permanent Correspondents.

-In addition to the capacity-building effect of the training activity, the seminars produce information of interest to policy makers.
+In addition to the capacity-building effect of this training activity, the seminars produce information of interest to policy makers.
 In particular, knowledge about ways to overcome barriers and obstacles in policy implementation, as well as ways to improve the quality of work make the training course a valuable source of information at the decision-making level.